cloudevents/spec/expression-language.md

 A CESQL engine MUST apply the following implicit casting rules in order:

 1. If the operator/function is unary (input parameter `x`):
-   1. If it's not ambiguous, cast `x` to the target type
+   1. If it's not ambiguous, cast `x` to the target type.
-   1. If it's ambiguous, raise an error and the cast result is undefined
+   1. If it's ambiguous, raise an error and the cast result is undefined.
 1. If the operator is binary (left parameter `x` and right parameter `y`):
-   1. If it's not ambiguous, cast `x` and `y` to the target types
+   1. If it's not ambiguous, cast `x` and `y` to the target types.
    1. If it's ambiguous, use the `y` type to search, in the set of ambiguous operators, every definition of the operator using the `y` type as the right parameter type:
-      1. If such operator definition exists and is unique, cast `x` to the type of the left parameter
+      1. If such operator definition exists and is unique, cast `x` to the type of the left parameter.
-      2. Otherwise, raise an error and the cast results are undefined
+      2. Otherwise, raise an error and the cast results are undefined.
 1. If the function is n-ary with `n > 1`:
-   1. If it's not ambiguous, cast all the parameters to the target type
+   1. If it's not ambiguous, cast all the parameters to the target type.
-   1. If it's ambiguous, raise an error and the cast results are undefined
+   1. If it's ambiguous, raise an error and the cast results are undefined.
 1. If the operator is n-ary with `n > 2`:
-   1. If it's not ambiguous, cast all the parameters to the target type
+   1. If it's not ambiguous, cast all the parameters to the target type.
-   1. If it's ambiguous, raise an error and the cast results are undefined
+   1. If it's ambiguous, raise an error and the cast results are undefined.

-for the `IN` operator, a special rule is defined: the left argument MUST be used as the target type to eventually cast the set elements.
+For the `IN` operator, a special rule is defined: the left argument MUST be used as the target type to eventually cast the set elements.

 For example, assuming `MY_STRING_PREDICATE` is a unary predicate accepting a _String_ parameter and returning a _Boolean_, this expression: